-Make the chocolate sauce: Bring cocoa, brewed coffee, and remaining 1/2 cup sugar to a boil in a 2-quart saucepan over high heat; cook for 30 seconds.
+Make the chocolate sauce: Bring cocoa, brewed coffee, and the remaining 1/2 cup sugar to a boil in a 2-quart saucepan over high heat; cook for 30 seconds.
 Remove from heat and stir in chocolate.

-Stir sauce into ice cream base.
+Stir sauce into the ice cream base.
 Pour mixture into a gallon plastic bag; seal, and submerge in a bowl of ice water until chilled.
 Pour mixture into an ice cream maker; process according to manufacturer's instructions.
 Just before turning off the ice cream maker, add the hazelnuts and let mix for just a few seconds.

 You'll want the hazelnut spread to be pourable but not so hot it will melt the ice cream.
-If the spread is not pourable after briefly warming it in the microwave, you can warm it up then whisk it together with 2 tablespoons of a neutral oil (say, canola or grapeseed) to make it thinner.
+If the spread is not pourable after briefly warming it in the microwave, you can warm it up then whisk it together with 2 tablespoons of neutral oil (say, canola or grapeseed) to make it thinner.